snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION.md

   <img width="80%" src="../assets/wsr-composite-build-dependencies.png">
 </p>

-Notice that the major benefit of the composite build configuration is executing parallel builds.This also means that the promotion might finish before the tests (however, it doesn't mean the artifacts are actually published).
+Notice that the major benefit of the composite build configuration is executing parallel builds.
+This also means that the promotion might finish before the tests (however, it doesn't mean the artifacts are actually published).
 Don't worry - we'll describe later how the promotion guarantees it's the right time to publish and what the benefit at all from executing that in parallel.

-Furthermore, the entry build configuration (and the other configurations either) contains the `Run npmBuild` build step which basically executes a file called [npmBuildWrapper.sh](https://github.com/wix-private/wix-fed-scripts/blob/master/src/npmBuildWrapper/npmBuildWrapper.sh).
+Either way, the entry build configuration (and other configurations as well) contains the `Run npmBuild` build step which basically executes a file called [npmBuildWrapper.sh](https://github.com/wix-private/wix-fed-scripts/blob/master/src/npmBuildWrapper/npmBuildWrapper.sh).
+This file manages the npm scripts and executes them when necessary.